 Children from 12 through 18 months of age are increasingly curious and love to explore, traits that are facilitated by their increasing walking skills.
-Because of this, children are beginning to self-select toys rather than playing with the items put within their reach.
+Because of this, children are beginning to self-select toys, rather than play with the items put within their reach.
 Although they are becoming more skilled at bipedal movement, they are still unsteady on their feet, and they frequently lose their balance.
 They are working on fine motor coordination and are capable of controlled grasping and releasing, pushing, pulling, squeezing, patting, poking, and shaking.
 They can also twist, turn, slide, and crank instruments.
-They are even more expansively exploring the world through all their senses: seeing, hearing, touching, tasting, and smelling.
+They are even exploring more expansively the world through all their senses: seeing, hearing, touching, tasting, and smelling.
 Musical developments include children moving their bodies to the music and playing with musical instruments in functional/exploratory ways.

-Musical instruments appropriate for children in this age range include handheld rattles, bells, chimes, and small-scale tambourines that will fit appropriately into children's grasps.
+Musical instruments appropriate for children in this age range include handheld egg shakers, rattles, bells, chimes, and small-scale tambourines that will fit appropriately into children's grasps.
 They are small and light enough for the toddler to handle, have rounded edges, and are washable and sturdy.
 Cause-and-effect relationships should be simple, and sensory elements should not be too loud or otherwise extreme.
-Rhythm instruments, such as xylophones, are most appropriate for this age because they provide an exciting cause and effect functionality and are easy to activate with limited fine motor skills.
-They are also very interested in interactive toys and smart toys that have musical features, such as a plastic guitar activated by button pressing, which is easier for children with limited fine motor skills to operate at this age than a conventional guitar with strings (see also Educational & Academic Play), as well as instruments that they can use in functional/exploratory ways, such as pounding on drums or bongos.
-At this age, children can begin to learn how to blow into chunky whistles.
-While still learning, children may mimic a whistle sound using their own voice, while they pretend to blow into the whistle.
+Rhythm instruments, such as xylophones, are appropriate for this age because they provide an exciting cause-and-effect functionality and are easy to activate with limited fine motor skills.
+Children of this age are also very interested in interactive toys and smart toys that have musical features, such as a plastic guitar activated by button pressing, which is easier for children with limited fine motor skills to operate at this age than a conventional guitar with strings (see also Educational & Academic Play).
+They can use instruments or simple sets that they can use in functional/exploratory ways, such as pounding on drums or bongos.
+At this age, children may be introduced to chunky whistles.
+They may blow short bursts of air to generate sound on a whistle, or may mimicking a whistle sound with their voice.
+These children are likely to suck in air as much as they are to blow it out.

 Children from 19 through 23 months of age are still curious and love to explore.
 Representational and symbolic thinking emerges during this time.
 This is also a time of great physical activity as children gain new strengths and skills in their gross motor development.
 They are becoming more confident and stable in walking, and are exploring other physical skills like balancing, jumping, and running.
 Their fine motor skills are also becoming more skillful.
-Social play is starting to emerge as children are more able to communicate with each other and begin to play alongside each other.
+Social play is starting to emerge as children are more capable of communicating with each other and beginning to play alongside each other.
 Their fine and gross motor coordination continues to improve.
-Appropriate musical instruments for children in this age group are similar to those described in the previous age group, and include instruments that can be used in functional/exploratory ways (for example, pounding), such as drums or bongos.
+Appropriate musical instruments for children in this age group are similar to those described in the previous age group, and include instruments (or sets up to 6 pieces) that can be used in functional/exploratory ways (e.g., pounding), such as drums or bongos.
+Children in this age group are still learning to blow into a whistle to produce sound and are likely to mimic sounds.